NathanielJamesAllen/Design02/README.md

 Website Portfolio where all my projects are hosted

 Improvements
-1. add licensing
+1. optimize positioning of licensing
-2. fix socials so that they work
+2. optimize positioning of socials
 3. add dark mode function
 4. change colors
 5. add projects